In this article for LV= life insurance

 Some venues use their own caterers and suppliers, so check whether yours charges corkage and that it’s adequately insured.
 If corkage isn’t charged, then there’s a myriad of options, such as Prosecco vans or Aldi champagne.

-can help with amounts and costs.
 There are also apps that help with guest list planning, including food and dietary requirements, such as Appy Couple

 4. Happy times ahead